Kerchner’s

 and which whole structure is constituted to carry on the activities of life.

-that shows family members' relationships to each other.
-In genealogy it is
+family's genealogy that shows family members' relationships to each other.
+In

 Peptide - Two or more amino acids